shizejin/lecture-source-py/source/rst/smoothing.rst

 Example 1
 ---------

-This example is designed to emulate the Civil War and WWI
+This example is designed to produce some stylized versions of tax, debt, and deficit paths followed by the United States during and after the Civil War and also during and after World War I.

+We set the Markov chain to have three states

 .. math::
     P =